 As we celebrate the Birthday of the Holy Orthodox Church, let us recommit ourselves to the One True God in Three Persons - the Father, and the Son, and the Holy Spirit - and the one true Church, born on Pentecost Sunday so long ago.
-In the year ahead, let us pledge to learn our faith ever more seriously, love our faith ever more deeply, live our faith ever more openly, and share our faith ever more boldly.
+In the year ahead, let us pledge to study our faith ever more seriously, love our faith ever more deeply, live our faith ever more openly, and share our faith ever more boldly.
 As we do this, we will indeed be true to the great gift God has given us.

-On this feast, let us proclaim with all our minds, all our hearts, all our souls, and all our voices: "We have seen the true light, we have received the heavenly Spirit, we have found the true faith, worshipping the undivided Trinity, Who has saved us."
-To God be all glory, honor, and worship unto the ages of ages!
+On this feast, let us proclaim with all our minds, all our hearts, all our souls, and all our voices: "We have seen the true light, we have received the heavenly Spirit, we have found the true faith, worshiping the undivided Trinity, Who has saved us."
+To the God Who loves us more than we love ourselves, be all glory, honor, and worship unto the ages of ages!
 Amen.